 - This is exclusive to AMIST Super members

-If you earn less than $32,000 per year and have the standard cover (4 units), the maximum amount you could receive in the event of making a successful claim is 75% of your income.
+If you earn less than $40,000 per year and have the standard cover (5 units), the maximum amount you could receive in the event of making a successful claim is 75% of your income.
 Income Protection only ever pays 75% of your annual income.
-For example, if you are on a salary of $32,000 per year, the maximum amount you would receive per annum is $24,000.
+For example, if you are on a salary of $40,000 per year, the maximum amount you would receive per annum is $30,000.
+If you earn less than $40,000 per year you are able to reduce your cover below the default level of 5 units.

 If you increase your level of cover to match your income requirements, you will receive 75% of your income in the event of a successful claim.
 So it's a good to consider seeking some advice on how much cover is appropriate for you.
 Call the AMIST Super Hotline on 1800 808 614 and speak to a qualified financial planner about the right of amount cover to suit your needs.